Volue-Public/energy-smp-docs/docs/mesh/grpc/ClientCertificates.md

 For self-signed certificates, not issued by publicly trusted CAs we **must** always provide the certificate in PEM format to the gRPC client.
-The certificate **must** be accessible by the gRPC client, e.g.: no password protection, etc.
+The certificate **must** be accessible by the gRPC client, e.g. no password protection, etc.

 However, there is option to add such self-signed certificate to operating